Saltar al contenido principal

 \[\begin{align*} \ln\left(\frac{\sqrt{x} y}{z^3}\right) - \ln\left(\frac{z}{\sqrt{x} y^3}\right) & = \ln(\sqrt{x}) + \ln(y) - \ln(z^3) - [\ln(z) - \ln(\sqrt{x}) - \ln(y^3)] \\ & = \frac{1}{2} \ln(x) + \ln(y) - 3 \ln(z) - \ln(z) + \frac{1}{2} \ln(x) + 3 \ln(y) \\ & = \boxed{\ln(x) + 4 \ln(y) - 4 \ln(z)}. \end{align*}\]

-This page titled 3.4: Consejos y trucos de álgebra Parte VI (Logaritmos) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Tyler Seacrest via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.4: Consejos y trucos de álgebra Parte VI (Logaritmos) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Tyler Seacrest via source content that was edited to the style and standards of the LibreTexts platform.